Dreamer-CDP: Improving Reconstruction-free World Models Via Continuous Deterministic Representation Prediction: Reconstruction-free World Model Learning in

 \section{Reconstruction-free World Model Learning in \ours}

-To show how to learn efficient world models without reconstruction, we introduce \ours{}, a simple variant of DreamerV3 \citep{Hafner2025} in which we remove the reconstruction loss while adding a JEPA-style predictor for \ac{CDP} (Fig.~\ref{fig:rpl}a,b) inspired by recent work on temporal \acp{JEPA} \citep{mohammadi2025}.
-To that end, we separate Dreamer's original representation encoder $q_\phi(z_t|h_t,x_t)$ as follows: First, observations $x_t$ are mapped to a continuous deterministic embedding $u_t$ via a feature extractor.
-A stochastic encoder then predicts a latent state representation $z_t \sim p_\phi(z_t|h_t,u_t)$ from the features $u_t$ and the hidden state $h_t$.
-The latent state, together with the current action $a_t$, is processed by a recurrent dynamics model to yield $h_{t+1}$.
+To show how to learn efficient world models without reconstruction, we introduce \ours{}\footnote{Code is available at: https://github.com/fmi-basel/Dreamer-CDP}, a simple variant of DreamerV3 \citep{Hafner2025} in which we remove the reconstruction loss while adding a JEPA-style predictor for \ac{CDP} (Fig.~\ref{fig:rpl}a,b) inspired by recent work on temporal \acp{JEPA} \citep{mohammadi2025}.
+To that end, we separate Dreamer's original representation encoder $q_\phi(z_{t}|h_{t},x_{t})$ as follows: First, observations $x_{t}$ are mapped to a continuous deterministic embedding $u_{t}$ via a feature extractor.
+A stochastic encoder then predicts a latent state representation $z_{t} \sim p_\phi(z_{t}|h_{t},u_{t})$ from the features $u_{t}$ and the hidden state $h_{t}$.
+The latent state, together with the current action $a_{t}$, is processed by a recurrent dynamics model to yield $h_{t+1}$.
 While a feedforward architecture would be sufficient under full observability \citep{hansen2023}, here we follow the Dreamer lineage in which the \ac{RNN} is essential to deal with partial observability.
 However, \acp{RNN} create distinct challenges for predictive \ac{SSL} \citep{mohammadi2025}.
-To navigate these challenges, we train the predictor $\hat{u}_t = g_\phi(h_t)$ on the continuous deterministic embeddings $u_t$, which only depend on future observations, not the hidden state $h_t$.
+To navigate these challenges, we train the predictor $\hat{u}_{t+1} = g_\phi(h_{t+1})$ on the continuous deterministic embeddings $u_{t+1}$ of the future observation $x_{t+1}$, which does not depend on the hidden state $h_{t+1}$.
 In contrast to \citet{guo2022}, we do not use an \ac{EMA} target network.
 Instead, we rely on the insight that the sequence model must be close to a fixed point of its dynamics when the parameters of the representation network are updated \citep{Tang2023,khetarpal2025}.
 To ensure this convergence, we train the sequence model predictors with a higher learning rate (see \ref{appendix:hyperparams}) using the following objective:

-where $\mathcal{L}_\mathrm{CDP}$ is given by the negative cosine similarity $\mathcal{L}_\mathrm{CDP}(\phi) = - \sum_t \cos(\mathrm{SG}(u_t),\hat{u}_t)$.
+where $\mathcal{L}_\mathrm{CDP}$ is given by the negative cosine similarity $\mathcal{L}_\mathrm{CDP}(\phi) = - \sum_t \cos(\mathrm{SG}(u_{t+1}),\hat{u}_{t+1})$.

 It is worth noting that the original Dreamer architecture already incorporates internal prediction through its \ac{KL} balancing mechanisms \citep{hafner2021}, which arises from the \ac{KL} regularization term in the \ac{ELBO} objective \citep{hafner2019}.
 However, this prediction mechanism leverages the purely probabilistic discrete targets for learning (cf.\ Fig.~\ref{fig:rpl}b) and by itself does not lead to high-performing world models, as we will see below.